A second beta release of Adobe Flash 11 has escaped into the wild.

 The first Beta, released mid July of this year, brought Broadcom Crystal HD support and smoother animations.

-Adobe Flash 11 Beta 2 release can be downloaded from Adobe Labs.
+Adobe Flash 11 Beta 2 release can be downloaded from Adobe Labs (link no longer valid 2021).